East Richmond Heights, California

 East Richmond Heights is an unincorporated community and census-designated place (CDP) in western Contra Costa County, California, United States.
 Its population was 3,460 at the 2020 census.

 Geography

-Situated at the north end of the Berkeley Hills, East Richmond Heights overlooks the northern part of the San Francisco Bay.
+Situated at the northern end of the Berkeley Hills, East Richmond Heights overlooks the northern part of the San Francisco Bay.
 This small residential community is bordered by El Cerrito to the south, with the Richmond Heights neighborhood of Richmond to the west, and Wildcat Canyon Regional Park to the north and east.

-Arlington Boulevard, a major north-south thoroughfare traversing the Berkeley and El Cerrito portions of the Berkeley Hills, runs through the center of the community and terminates at its north end.
-Interstate 80 is located about one-half mile to the west, and provides access to the community via its Solano and McBryde Avenue exits.
+Arlington Boulevard, a major north–south thoroughfare traversing the Berkeley and El Cerrito portions of the Berkeley Hills, runs through the center of the community and terminates at its north end.
+Interstate 80 is located approximately one-half mile to the west, and provides access to the community via its Solano and McBryde Avenue exits.

-According to the United States Census Bureau, the community has a total area of 0.6 sqmi, all of it land.
+According to the United States Census Bureau, the community has a total area of 0.6 sqmi, all land.